Skip to main content

 "OPTIONAL" in this document are to be interpreted as described in BCP

-All usage of the term "CNSA" in this document refers to CNSA 2.0
+All references to "CNSA" in this document refer to CNSA 2.0

 3. The Commercial National Security Algorithm Suite